Readri205/MS2_Project/readme.md

     * V21.4 Upload GitHub header image amiresponsive
     * V21.5 Add specific styles for 'Contact Form'
     * V21.6 Amend all uppercase file and directory names to lowercase
+    * V21.7 Text updates to readme.md and testing.md

 ***
 <b id="f1">1</b> Country searches drop down menu has some out of alphabetical listed order countries.
 The list order is defined by the Referential API.
 1[↩](#a1)2[↩](#a2)3[↩](#a3)4[↩](#a4)5[↩](#a5)6[↩](#a6)7[↩](#a7)8[↩](#a8)9[↩](#a9)